MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 After you perform these steps, you can use the software update management capabilities of Configuration Manager to deploy the updates.
 For more information, see [Manage software updates in Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/sum/deploy-use/deploy-software-updates).

 <a name="BKMK_Reqs"> </a>
-## Requirements for using Configuration Manager to manage Office 365 client updates
+## Requirements for using Configuration Manager to manage Office updates

-To enable Configuration Manager to manage Office 365 client updates, you need the following:
+To enable Configuration Manager to manage Office updates, you need the following:

 - Microsoft Endpoint Configuration Manager (current branch)

-- An Office 365 client - Office 365 ProPlus, Visio Online Plan 2, Project Online Desktop Client, or Office 365 Business
+- Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, Visio Online Plan 2, or Project Online Desktop Client.

-- Supported channel version for Office 365 client.
+- Supported channel version for Office.
 For more details, see [Release information for updates to Office 365 ProPlus](https://docs.microsoft.com/officeupdates/release-notes-office365-proplus)

 - Windows Server Update Services (WSUS) 4.0